STOLYPIN: If Lavrov goes, can we hope for better from Russia’s diminished foreign ministry?

 This reads like Naryshkin’s application for the job, as well as an attempt to reassure the Kremlin, if any such reassurance was needed, that he would be unflinching in his hawkishness.

 Kozak, by contrast, has been relying on show more than tell.
 As a deputy head of the Presidential Administration, he has more direct contact with Putin.
-Apparently, Kozak lobbied to be sent to Bishkek as his representative, for crisis talks with then-president Sooronbay Jeenbekov.
+Apparently, Kozak lobbied to be sent to Bishkek as his representative for crisis talks with then-president Sooronbay Jeenbekov.
 Given the continuing chaos in Kyrgyzstan and the lack of any sense that Moscow is able to exert much meaningful traction there, this can hardly be considered a great success.
 Putin trusts Kozak and this is unlikely to change, but it may have done his chances of being foreign minister no great favours.

 Inevitable decline?

 An appointment of an existing insider – unless it is Syromolov, which would be as alarming as it is unlikely – would probably be a technical, continuity choice, even though the specialism in question would also suggest something about the Kremlin’s priorities.
-First Deputy Minister Vladimir Titov is considered an EU expert, for example, while fellow deputy ministers Sergei Ryabkov and Igor Murgulov’s experience are in the US and China, respectively.
+First Deputy Minister Vladimir Titov is considered an EU expert, for example, while fellow deputy ministers Sergei Ryabkov and Igor Murgulov’s experience is in the US and China respectively.
 However, overall, continuity likely means decline.

 In their more honest and unguarded moments, Russian diplomats are often very candid about the extent to which their ministry has declined in importance alongside its minister.
 Whole areas of policy are being driven by other institutions, whether the Defence Ministry in Syria, the Presidential Administration in Ukraine or Rosneft in Venezuela, with MID simply expected to take their lead.
 There are some areas of continued relevance – the Afghanistan team, for example, is still well-regarded for its expertise – but there is a sense that as soon as one of the bigger beasts in the system becomes interested in one of them, they get to take over.

 This helps explain the often strident and embittered tone of much official rhetoric coming from MID these days.
-Theatre, like ministry spokesperson Maria Zakharova’s frequent tirades (and off-colour jokes), are one of the few activities left to it, and it is competing with other voices, official and unofficial, to please a Kremlin with little interest in nuance and restraint.
+Theatre, like ministry spokesperson Maria Zakharova’s frequent tirades (and off-colour jokes), is one of the few activities left to it, and it is competing with other voices, official and unofficial, to please a Kremlin with little interest in nuance and restraint.
 Furthermore, the stridency is one of the few outlets for diplomats who cannot scream at the Kremlin and must settle for a West they feel doesn’t understand their plight either.

 If a technical replacement would mean business as usual, what about a Naryshkin or a Kozak?
 Naryshkin is a politician, more interested in brownie points with the Kremlin than impact abroad.
 He is already signalling that he would be a warfighting minister, and one eager to follow the current belligerent and aggrieved policy line rather than to change it.